-In addition to patentable inventions, MILO also supports the commercialization of Software, Copyright tools and Quality of life questionnaires, Biological materials, and Know-how.
+In addition to patentable inventions, MILO also supports the commercialization of Software and mobile applications, Copyright tools and Quality of life questionnaires, Biological materials, and Know-how.

-To discuss your invention and how we can help, contact Glen Crossley, Associate Director, Business Development and IP.
+To discuss your invention and how we can help, contact Glen Crossley, Associate Director, Business Development and Intellectual Property.